danort92/Bear-Detection/README.md

 # Bear-Detection

 ## Overview
-This repository contains code for detecting and classifying bears in images and videos using deep learning models.
-The project includes two main parts:
+This repository provides a comprehensive framework for detecting and classifying bears in both images and videos using state-of-the-art deep learning models.
+The project is divided into two main components:

-- Bear Classification Model: A TensorFlow/Keras model to identify camera trap images where bears are present
+### - Bear Classification Model:

+A deep learning model built with TensorFlow/Keras designed to identify images captured by camera traps that contain bears.
+The model has been trained primarily on images of brown bears, but it can be fine-tuned easily to recognize other bear species or even other animals, making it versatile for various wildlife monitoring tasks.

-- Bear Detection Model: A YOLOv8 model for detecting bears in trail cam videos.
+### - Bear Detection Model:

+A YOLOv8-based model tailored for detecting bears in trail camera videos.
+This model allows for precise bear detection, drawing bounding boxes around detected bears in video frames.
+Similar to the classification model, it can be retrained on different datasets, enabling detection of other animal species in video footage.

+### Key Features
+#### - Flexible Model Fine-Tuning:
+Both the classification and detection models are designed to be easily adaptable.
+By updating the training and testing datasets, users can repurpose the models to classify or detect different animals.
+#### - Seamless Dataset Integration:
+The detection model is compatible with external datasets labeled through platforms like Roboflow, allowing users to quickly train the model on new species.
+#### - Pre-trained Weights Support:
+Users can start with pre-trained weights to accelerate the setup process or choose to train the models from scratch.
+#### - End-to-End Video Processing:
+The detection model includes a pipeline for processing videos, where it automatically detects and highlights bears in each frame, making it ideal for analyzing long footage from trail cameras.

+### Future developments:
+- Expanding the models to classify and detect multiple species within camera trap images and videos.
+This functionality will be particularly beneficial for conservationists who need to track various animals simultaneously.
+- Developing models to classify and detect individual animals.
+This feature, currently limited by data availability, has the potential to help in wildlife monitoring by allowing for the identification and tracking of specific animals over time.

 ## Table of Contents
 Requirements